dykstrom/basic-mode/README.md

 ### Navigation

-Package basic-mode also provides additional functionality to navigate in the source code. _M-._ will find and move to the line number or label at point, and _M-,_ will move back again.
+Package basic-mode also provides additional functionality to navigate in the source code. _M-._ will find and move to the line number, label, or variable at point, and _M-,_ will move back again.
 For more information, see function xref-find-definitions.